SebastianBerc/Repositories/README.md

 $repository->findWhere(['activated' => true, 'banned' => false], ['id']);
 ```

-Return total count of whole collection based on current query:
+return total count of whole collection based on current query:

 ```
 // Definition and example:
 $repository->count();
 ```

-Fetch collection ordered and filtrated by specified columns for specified page and this method will return instance of `LengthAwarePaginator`:
+fetch collection ordered and filtrated by specified columns for specified page and this method will return instance of `LengthAwarePaginator`:

 ```
 // Definition: